beautifuldjango/beautifuldjango.github.io/_posts/2016-09-11-manifesto.markdown

 This book inspired me to create "Beautiful Django" with the same principles.

-_The following sections are a work in progress, they will be updated on the go during the weeks to come.
+_The following sections are a work in progress.
+They will be updated on the go during the weeks to come.
 Each section is opened for further discussion, I'm all ears, please speak up._

 Aim